100rabhsah/FakeNews/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Contact

+For any queries or suggestions, please feel free to reach out to me.